GeorgiosGiagkas/Country-App/README.md

 # Country-App
-An Application that displays country info
+An Application that displays country info using Country Rest API